 German national Sascha, aged 41, was schooled in London, before beginning his chimney sweeping career in Germany 27 years ago.

-Sascha said: “I am leaving the UK because I received a top management job offer which I could not refuse – training to be the CEO of Eka Steel Chimneys, a major manufacturer.
+Sascha said: “I am leaving the UK because I received a top management job offer which I could not refuse – training to be the CEO of Eka Steel Chimneys, a major manufacturer with a turnover of around £40 million.
 I’ve sold my house and business and the whole family will move to Kulmbach in Bavaria in October.
 This now includes our lovely new baby, Charlotte.”

 Sascha’s sweeping career started with a full time three-year apprenticeship in Schweinfurt, Bavaria.
 He went on to qualify as an eager sweep in Mühlbach, Bavaria in 1998, before spending a year fulfilling his National Service with the German airforce.
 He was keen to progress in the trade and after two further years study, gained his Master’s Degree in 2003.
 Sascha worked in Stuttgart, keeping residents safe and helping them use their fires and fuels efficiently.
 It was around this time that his now-wife Claudia lit a new fire in his heart and the rest is history.

 Always a hard worker, he still managed to attend night school and complete an engineering degree, specialising in oil fired heating systems.
 Sascha said:”Qualifications in our industry are very important and I could not have got this far without them.
 It’s important to always be learning, I have even recently completed the chimney sweeping NVQ qualification in the UK.”